-To embrace a small team, lean-and-mean approach to publishing, you have to know your margins.
-This team is laser focused on their accounting metrics.
+To embrace a lean-and-mean approach to publishing, you have to know your margins.
+This particular team is laser focused on their accounting metrics.
 To do this, you need software that can deliver the reporting necessary to create intentional long-term plans for their advertisers.
 (If you aren’t already using QuickBooks Online for your accounting, it’s an absolute game changer!)

 Idea #3: Own Your Local Market

 Over the past year, we’ve noticed a trend among the publishers we work with: market size doesn’t matter when it comes to success.

 For one particular publisher, their market is around 60,000 people.
 Yet their sales team puts up huge numbers with consistency.
 The reason?
 They are focused on the customers they want to service, rather than limiting themselves to the types of customers that a normal publisher would chase.

 Charity explains, “Rather than say, ‘Here’s my 5% of the pie,’ these guys say, ‘This is the pie we should service.’
 They build a targeting list, and they go after the marketing budget.
 And these [outside-the-box] businesses renew!’”

 When you chase new opportunities in a smaller market, you bring home a bigger share of the pie!